 When you use super long focal lengths, the hyperfocal distance is very long.
 So much so that you may not be able to focus at that distance.

-In this case, the alternative is to focus at about a third of the frame (or scene) starting from the bottom.
+In this case, the alternative is to focus at the lower third of the frame (or scene).

 "Thanks Toni.
 And now...
 How do I focus?"

 This question is a favorite of mine ;)

 First, select manual focus on your camera or lens.

 Once you've decided where you want to focus, focus manually by slowly turning the focus ring on your lens.

 Turn the Live View function on your camera's LCD screen.
 It's perfect to focus accurately.